Hisense C2 Ultra Projector Review

 Gaming

-The Hisense C2 Ultra is a home theater projector, with an added twist: it has a rotating horizontal and vertical swivel, letting you adjust the unit's viewing angle as needed.
+The Hisense C2 Ultra is a home theater projector with an added twist: it features a rotating horizontal and vertical swivel, allowing you to adjust the unit's viewing angle as needed.
 This easy positioning is helped by the unit's full suite of image correction features, such as auto keystone, auto object avoidance, and autofocus.
 The unit also has a 1.67x optical zoom.
-It uses Hisense's TriChroma triple laser engine, and supports both Dolby Vision and HDR10+.
+It uses Hisense's TriChroma triple laser engine and supports both Dolby Vision and HDR10+.
 It has a 40W 2.1 channel JBL sound system and supports DTS Virtual:X. The projector comes with the Vidaa Smart OS, with official Netflix integration.
 It's capable of projecting a 60-inch image at a distance of 4 to 6.7 feet, up to a 300-inch image at 20 to 32.5 feet.

 Our Verdict